Best PS5 Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 Sony PlayStation 5 HD Camera

-What's the deal: You can get the Ps5 HD camera for nearly 60% off this Black Friday.
-The device has been discounted from £99 to just £39.99.
+What's the deal: You can get the Ps5 HD camera for 20 per cent off this Black Friday.
+The device has been discounted from £49.99 to just £39.99.

-Why we chose it: What could be better than a £60 saving on a 1080pHD camera, featuring dual wide-lenses and a built in stand, designed to capture the smoothest image possible.
+Why we chose it: What could be better than a £10 saving on a 1080pHD camera, featuring dual wide-lenses and a built-in stand, designed to capture the smoothest image possible.
 Whether you're gaming with friends or live-streaming, this is an unbeatable buy.

 Buy Sony PlayStation 5 HD Camera for

+Plus will there be PlayStation Portal Black Friday deals and will there be Steam Deck Black Friday deals?

-Try Radio Times magazine today and get 10 issues for only £10 – subscribe now and celebrate the 60th anniversary of Doctor Who with a special issue of Radio Times.
+Try Radio Times magazine today and get 10 issues for only £10 – subscribe now.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.